paulej/perc-framework/draft-jones-perc-private-media-framework.md

 +----------------+     |       +--------------------+
                        |
      Trusted           |         Untrusted w/ Media
-     Elements          |              Elements
+     Entities          |             Entities
                        |
-                       |

 ```
-Figure: Relationship of Trusted and Untrusted Elements
+Figure: Trusted and Untrusted Entities in PERC

+## Untrusted Entities

+The architecture described in this framework document enables conferencing infrastructure to be hosted in domains, such as in a cloud conferencing provider's facilities, where the trustworthiness is below the level needed to assume the privacy of participant's media will not be compromised.
+The conferencing infrastructure in such a domain is still trusted with reliably connecting the participants together in a conference, but not trusted with key material needed to decrypyt any of the participant's media.
+Entities in such lower trustworthiness domains will simply be referred to as Unstrusted from this point forward.
+This does not mean that they are completely untrusted with non-media related aspects of hosting a conference.

+### MDD

+An MDD forwards RTP flows between endpoints in the conference while performing per-hop authentication of each RTP packet.
+The MDD may need access to one or more RTP headers or header extensions, potentially adding or modifying a certain subset.
+The MDD will also relay secured messaging between the endpoints and the key management function and will acquire per-hop key information from the KMF.
+The actual media content **MUST NOT** not be decryptable by an MDD, so it is untrusted to have access to the E2E media encryption keys, which this framework's key exchange mechanisms will prevent.

+An endpoint's ability to join a conference hosted by an MDD **MUST NOT** alone be interpreted as being authorized to have access to the E2E media encryption keys as the MDD does not have the ability to determine whether an endpoint is authorized.

+An MDD **MUST** perform its role in properly forwarding media packets while taking measures to mitigate the adverse effects of denial of service attacks (Refer to (#attacks)), etc, to a level equal to or better than pre-PERC deployments.

+An MDD or associated conferencing infrastructure may also initiate or terminate various conference control related messaging, which is outside the scope of this framework dosument.

+### Call Processing

+The call processing function is untrusted in the simple, general deployment scenario.
+It cannot be trusted to have access to E2E key information and a physical subset of the call processing function may reside in facilities outside the trusted domain.

+The call processing function may include the processing of call signaling messages and the signing of those messages, and may authenticate the endpoints for the purpose of starting the call signaling and subsequent joining of a conference hosted through one or more MDDs.
+Call processing may optionally ensure the confidentiality call signaling messages between itself, the endpoint, and other entities.

+In any deployment scenario where the entire call processing function is considered trusted, the call processing function **MUST** ensure the integrity of received messages before forwarding to other entities.

-## Trusted Elements
+## Trusted Entities

+From the PERC model system perspective, entities considered trusted (Refer to (#fig-trustmodel)) can be in possession of the E2E media encryption key(s) for a past, current, or potentially future conferences.

+### Endpoint

-The endpoint is considered a trusted element, as it will be sourcing media flows transmitted to other endpoints and will be receiving media for rendering.
-While it is possible for an endpoint to be compromised and perform in unexpected ways, such as transmitting a decrypted copy of media content to an adversary, such security issues and defenses are outside the scope of this document.
+An endpoint is considered trusted and will have access to E2E key information.
+While it is possible for an endpoint to be tampered with and become compromised, subsequently performing in undesired ways, defining endpoint resistence to compromise is outside the scope of this document.
+Endpoints will take measures to mitigate the adverse effects of denial of service attacks from other entities (Refer to (#attacks)), etc, to a level equal to or better than pre-PERC deployments.

+### KMF

+The KMF, which may be colocated with an endpoint or exist standalone, is responsible for providing key information to endpoints for both end-to-end and hop-by-hop security contexts and for providing key information for the hop-by-hop security contexts to MDDs.

+Interaction between the KMF and the call processing function may be necessary to for proper conference-to-endpoint correlations, which may or may not be satisfied by getting info directly from the endpoints or via some other means.
+TODO: Need to revisit this design choice in the context of all the alternatives.

-The other trusted element is a key management function (KMF), which may be integrated with the endpoints or exist standalone.
-This function is responsible for providing cryptographic keys to the endpoints for encrypting and authenticating media content.
-The KMF is also responsible for providing cryptographic keys to the conferencing resources, such as the MDD, to enable authentication of media packets received by an endpoint.
-Interaction between the KMF and untrusted call processing functions may be necessary to ensure endpoints are delivered the appropriate keys.
-The KMF needs to be tightly controlled and managed to prevent exploitation by an adversary, as any kind of security compromise of the KMF puts the security of the conference at risk.
+Obviously, the KMF needs to be closely  managed to prevent exploitation by an adversary, as any kind of security compromise of the KMF puts the security of the conference at risk.

-## Untrusted Elements

-The call processing function is responsible for such things as authenticating the user or endpoint for the purpose of joining a conference, signing messages, and processing call signaling messages.
-This element is responsible for ensuring the integrity, and optionally the confidentiality, of call signaling messages between itself, the endpoint, and other network elements.
-However, it is considered an untrusted element for the purposes of this document, as it cannot be trusted to have access to or be able to gain access to cryptographic key material that provides privacy and integrity of media packets.

-There might be several independent call processing functions within an enterprise, service provider network, or the Internet that are classified as untrusted.
-Any signaling information that passes through these untrusted entities is subject to inspection by that element and might be altered by an adversary.

-Likewise, there may be certain deployment models where the call processing function is considered trusted.
-In such cases, trusted call processing functions **MUST** take responsibility for ensuring the integrity of received messages before delivering those to the endpoint.
-How signaling message integrity is ensured is outside the scope of this document, but might use such methods as defined in [@RFC4474].

-The final element is the switching MDD, which is responsible for forwarding encrypted media packets and conference control information to endpoints in the conference.
-It is also responsible for conveying secured signaling between the endpoints and the key management function, acquiring per-hop authentication keys from the KMF, and performing per-hop authentication operations for media packets.
-This function might also aggregate conference control information and initiate various conference control requests.
-Forwarding of media packets requires that the switching MDD have access to RTP headers or header extensions and potentially modify those message elements, but the actual media content **MUST** not be decipherable by the switching MDD.

-Further, the switching MDD does not have the ability to determine whether an endpoint is authorized to have access to media encryption keys.
-Merely joining a conference **MUST NOT** be interpreted as having authority.
-Media encryption keys are conveyed to the endpoint by the KMF in such a way as to prevent the switching MDD from having access to those keys.

-It is assumed that an adversary might have access to the switching MDD and have the ability to read any of the contents that pass through.
-For this reason, it is untrusted to have access to the media encryption keys.

-As with the call processing functions, it is appreciated that there may be some deployments wherein the switching MDD is trusted.
-However, for the purposes of this document, the switching MDD is considered untrusted so that we can be ensure to develop a solution that will work even in the most hostile environments.

-It is expected that an MDD performs its role in properly forwarding media packets, taking measures to safeguard against replay attacks, etc.  If a MDD is exploited, an adversary may do such things as discard packets, replay packets, or introduce unacceptable delay in packet delivery.

 # Framework for PERC

 The purpose for this framework is to define a means through which media privacy can be ensured when communicating within a conferencing environment consisting of one or more centrally located media distribution devices (MDD) that only switch, hence not terminate, media.
 This framework specifies the reuse of several technologies, including SRTP [@!RFC3711], EKT [@!I-D.ietf-avtcore-srtp-ekt], and DTLS-SRTP [@!RFC5764].
-For the purposes of this document, a conference refers to any session with two or more participants, attached via trusted devices, exchanging RTP flows through one or more MDDs.